Of All the Flower Metaphors, I Most Relate To…

 On the Other Coast

-In California, our home is filled with tall trees–two of which are 26 years old–and every room contains orchids.
+When we had a home in California, our home was filled with tall trees — two of which were 25+ years old — and every room contained orchids.
 Our homes are intentionally filled with flowers and trees because I need flowering greenery and the peaceful benefits it brings.

 Flowers are a metaphor of the style of life I require, a mix of beauty and peace.